maximus27119/kozak_group_test_task/README.md

 2. Install dependencies in server and client folders.

-Use the package manager [yarn](https://pip.pypa.io/en/stable/) to install dependencies.
+Use the package manager [yarn](https://yarnpkg.com/) to install dependencies.

 ```bash
 yarn install
 ```
-3. Create an .env file locally.
+3. Create an .env file locally in 'server/config'.
 You can duplicate .env.example and name the new copy .env.

 4. Create a production build of client.